jchip/universal-nvm/README.md

 }
 ```

-When using semver ranges, Universal NVM will automatically select the **highest installed version** that satisfies the requirement.
-If no installed version matches, you'll see a helpful error message suggesting which version to install.
+If no installed version matches a semver range, you'll see a helpful error message suggesting which version to install.

 **Priority when multiple sources exist:**